nhagen2019/Teach_OOP_py/Lesson 2 - Using Functions/functions.md

-#### With this short and crisp refresher on functions in python, the Lesson will now walk you through some in-built functions in python.
+#### With this short and crisp refresher on functions in python, below you will find a walkthrough on some in-built functions in Python.
 It is expected that you have preliminary programming knowledge (Iterators, Conditions, Syntax, Semantics, etc.)

 # MODULE 1: CREATING  A REMINDER APP

-Before heading further to module 1, It is important to know where the functions of python are stored.
+Before heading further to Module 1, It is important to know where the functions of Python are stored.
 Python uses the concept of libraries to store functions and classes (later in this course).

 # The Python Standard Library